Lateral response of a layered material with interlayer friction: Summary and discussion

 \section{Summary and discussion}

 In this paper, we have discussed the mechanical properties of a layered material with interlayer friction.
-We have proposed a new model that includes laterally elastic and vertically viscous components.
-Using this model, we obtained the response function both in the Fourier and the real spaces.
-In particular, we have looked at how the internal displacement is induced by the surface displacement.
-We find that the applied surface displacement is transmitted into the material with an apparent phase difference due to the viscous component.
+We have proposed a new model that contains both lateral elasticity and interlayer friction.
+Considering only the in-plane deformation, we obtained the response function in the Fourier and the real spaces.
+In particular, we have looked at how the internal displacement is induced by the surface lateral displacement.
+We find that the applied surface displacement is transmitted into the material with an apparent phase difference due to the interlayer friction.
 We also obtained the effective complex modulus of the layered material and showed that it exhibits an intermediate power-law behavior in the low-frequency regime.
-Our result can be used to predict the internal deformation of layered materials.
-Moreover, our model is general and can be applied for various layered materials at different scales ranging from microscopic to macroscopic sizes.
+Our model is general and can be applied for various layered materials at different scales ranging from microscopic to macroscopic sizes.

-In our model, we have assumed that the 2D sheets are elastic and viscous friction acts between them.
-The viscous friction is estimated within the lubrication approximation for the fluid layer between the elastic sheets.
-This is different from the graphene sheets~\cite{Kolahchi,Mehrez} or the layered viscoelastic materials~\cite{Xu} in which elastic interactions act between the sheets.
-We also comment that the Lam\'e coefficients $\lambda$ and $\mu$ can be dependent on wavenumber when thermal fluctuations are taken into account~\cite{Doussal}.
+In our model, we have assumed that the 2D sheets are elastic and interlayer friction acts between them.
+As shown in Appendix~\ref{App:friction}, such a friction can be obtained, for example, within the lubrication approximation for the fluid layer between the elastic sheets.
+It is also similar to that acting between two leaflets in a fluid bilayer membrane~\cite{Seifert93,Okamoto16,Okamoto17, Yasuda18}.
+On the other hand, the situation is different in graphene sheets~\cite{Kolahchi,Mehrez} or layered viscoelastic materials~\cite{Xu} in which elastic interactions act between the sheets.
+Since elastic interactions do not lead to any dissipation, the mechanical response should be different from what we have discussed in the paper.

-Our model can be typically applied to the lamellar structure of surfactant solutions.
-For example, the complex modulus of sodium dodecyl sulfate (SDS) surfactant solutions was measured experimentally~\cite{Panizza}.
-Since the bilayer membranes interact through the viscous water, the friction coefficient in Eq.~(\ref{elastic eq.}) can be given by the water viscosity $\eta \sim10^{-3}$\,Pa$\cdot$s.
-According to the previous experiments~\cite{Panizza,Vasquez1993}, the 3D Lam\'e coefficients of the membrane was roughly estimated as $\mu/h \sim \lambda/h \sim 10^2$--$10^3$\,Pa.
-Hence, the typical relaxation time is given by $\tau \sim \zeta/\mu\sim\eta h/\mu \sim10^{-5}$\,s and the dimensionless screening length is $\sqrt{\tilde\omega}/\tilde q\approx10^{-2}/0.025\approx 0.4$ or $\tilde\omega/\tilde q^2 \approx0.16$ (see Fig.~\ref{FourierC1_Abs_Arg}).
-Moreover, the thickness of the sample and the intermembrane distance were about $L \sim 1$\,mm and $h \sim 5$--50\,nm, respectively~\cite{Panizza}.
-This justifies the assumption that the thickness of the layer can be ignored in our continuum model.